 Phone/Video Session $150/hour, prorated for actual call length

 Late Cancel (outside of 48 hours) $100

 Returned Check $25

 I have made the choice to not contract with managed care companies as an in-network (IN) provider.
 Here is why.
-However, as an out-of-network (OON) provider, I am happy to provide you a monthly Superbill that you can use to file an OON claim with your insurance company, and will be happy to do so upon your request after you have remitted the full fee for my service.
+However, as an out-of-network (OON) provider, I am happy to provide you a monthly Superbill that you can use to file an OON claim with your insurance company.
 You will then directly receive whatever OON benefits are guaranteed under your contract.

 Keep in mind that OON benefits are typically less robust than those remitted for IN services.
 I encourage you to call the customer service number on your card to obtain your benefit information if accessing these benefits is important to you.